Three Tools of Criminal Investigation

 Tracers is a cloud-based crime analytics software that allows users to access over 42 billion public and private records from any device at any time.
 Searches like utility history by address and people search by address provide you with the best way to trace persons of interest and potential witnesses to their address.
 You can also find names of relatives to build webs of connections and search social media to discover social media evidence and uncover potential locations of suspects.

-Another Tracers tool that is helpful for criminal investigations is a criminal record finder,which can be used to find information like arrest records, department of corrections records, court conviction records, sex offender records, and more.
-This tool allows you to determine whether someone has a history of criminal behavior and may be more likely to commit a crime.
+Another Tracers tool that is helpful for criminal investigations is a criminal record finder.
+This can be used to find information like arrest records, department of corrections records, court conviction records, sex offender records, and more.
+The tool allows you to determine whether someone has a history of criminal behavior and may be more likely to commit a crime.
 You can even perform an asset investigation and use the best property records search to uncover trails of evidence and find out if suspects are hiding anything.

 • A public and private records database provides investigators with comprehensive information about a variety of individuals.